Career Change " 30s & 40s

 Step 3 - Run 2-3 proof projects

-Before quitting, create small experiments that prove you can add value in the new lane:
+Before quitting, create validation sprints that prove you can add value in the new lane:

 These become your portfolio and talking points-instead of saying "I have no experience", you can say, "Here's what I've already done."